pointOfive/Home/Bio/README.md

 and how batch normalization, dropout, Bayes by Backprop, randomized prior functions, and Gaussian processes can be used for Bayesian Deep Learning and Bayesian Neural Networks.
-It's all really cool and I'm now in the midst of looking for the right opportunity to put it all to use.
+It's all really awesome, and I'm very excited about having returned to some of the topics I encountered while in graduate school but did not pursue at the time.

 ## [Covera](https://github.com/pointOfive/Examples/tree/master/Experience#work-experience)